 We treat your personal data with care and confidentiality and will only pass them on to third parties and other recipients to the extent described below and not beyond.

-As our Service is a platform for getting to know each other, it is in the nature of things that we forward your profile data as well as other data (e.g. news you write and other communication you have with other users and the community) at your request and on your behalf to the corresponding users of the Service.
+As our Service is a platform for getting to know each other, it is in the nature of things that we forward your profile data as well as other data (e.g. messages you send and other communication you have with other users and the community) at your request and on your behalf to the corresponding users of the Service.

 We transfer data to affiliated companies which form part of the same group of companies as us within the framework of strict protection requirements.
 This is the case, for example, when you make a Customer Service request.
 We will then forward this request to SmH ServiceCenter.de GmbH, a service company associated with us.
 In addition, our development company, TheNetCircle Network Co.
 Ltd. as well as the payment / debt collection partners Compay GmbH and Faircollect GmbH and the community management and marketing at Playamedia S.L. receive the necessary information to ensure the security and functionality of the Service and the handling of payments.

 In addition, we transmit data to external service providers who enable us to provide the Service to you.
 These include hosting providers, delivery service providers, payment service providers and providers of analytics platforms.
 We require each of these service providers to comply with strict rules about the security of your personal information when processing personal information on our behalf.
-Such processing operations are therefore principally based on contractual agreements guaranteeing an adequate level of protection for your data.
+Such processing operations are therefore principally based on your explicit consent as well as contractual agreements guaranteeing an adequate level of protection for your data.

 We use the following affiliate systems to attract new customers to our community.
 In doing so we measure success on the basis of registrations and revenue.